Results Driven Community Engagement

 A key distinction between websites, e-newsletters and social media is that websites are, by nature, 'passive' channels for communications.
-On the other hand both e-newsletters and social media are 'proactive' methods to get the word out.
+On the flip side, both e-newsletters and social media are considered 'proactive' methods to get the word out.

-There is much ‘buzz’ around social media however, in fact* only 59% of Canadians use Facebook and 25% use Twitter.
+Social media has generated quite a bit of ‘buzz’ however, the fact is only 59% of Canadians use Facebook and 25% use Twitter.
 By comparison, 99% of the Canadian population uses email.
-Yes, users vary by age and topic.
+Yes, users vary by age and interest.

-We work with governments to help them maximize community awareness, engagement and satisfaction.
-When helping with outbound communications we begin with a key question.
-“What information will be delivered, and how time-sensitive is its delivery (that is same day with ongoing updates)?”
+We work with governments to maximize community awareness, engagement and satisfaction.
+When helping with outbound communications we begin with a foundational question.
+“What information will be delivered, and how time-sensitive is its delivery (same-day with ongoing updates)?”
 The clear answer is email, or as we refer to it, e-communications.

-Effective Community Engagement using E-Communications goes far beyond sending text-based press releases to an email list.
-A well-designed and managed e-communications program delivers measurable results, and provides substantial benefits to residents and municipalities alike.
+Effective Community Engagement using e-communications goes far beyond sending text-based press releases to an email list.
+A well-designed and managed e-communications program delivers measurable results with substantial benefits to residents and municipalities alike.